Michael Eriksson

 Side-note:

-This claim may be in need of revision: I originally had my mind set partially on sports, which often come with a “Show up to training thrice a week, or you are off the team.” obligation (and similar constraints).
+This claim might be in need of revision: I originally had my mind set partially on sports, which often come with a “Show up to training thrice a week, or you are off the team.” obligation (and similar constraints).
 It is, however, quite possible that girls perceive (rightfully or not) similar, but informal, constraints, e.g. “If I do not go over to X’s thrice a week, I will be out of the clique.”—in my understanding, something just as dire as being off the team.

 Addendum: